Your Face Sounds Familiar (British TV series)

 Your Face Sounds Familiar is a British talent show based on the Spanish series of the same name (a more formal translation would be "Your Face Looks Familiar" however the chosen title achieved a unique and relevant play on words).
 The show began on 29 June 2013 on ITV and ended on 3 August 2013.
 The show was co-presented by Alesha Dixon and Paddy McGuinness, whilst the judging panel consisted of Emma Bunton, Julian Clary, and a different guest judge in each episode.
 Guest judges included Cilla Black, Donny Osmond, Denise van Outen, Kian Egan, and Peter Andre.

 The show involved six celebrities (actors, television personalities and sportsmen) portraying various iconic singers each week to win £10,000 for their chosen charity.
 The winner of the series was actress Natalie Anderson; she received the £50,000 grand prize for her charity.

 On 3 August 2013, Anderson was announced as the series winner.
 She also won Week 2, 3 and 5 of the competition (as Britney Spears, Kate Bush, and Bonnie Tyler, respectively) collecting £10,000 for each of those weeks.
 In total, she won £80,000 for her chosen charity over the six weeks.
 The other weekly winners were Cheryl Fergison, who won the first week as Dusty Springfield and Matt Johnson, winner of the fourth week as Freddie Mercury.
 Both received £10,000 for their charities.

+In November 2014, McGuinness revealed that the show would not return for a second series as ITV had instead opted to revive Stars in Their Eyes.

 Format

 The show challenged celebrities to perform as different iconic music artists every week, which were chosen by the show's "Randomiser".
 They were then judged by the panel of celebrity judges including Emma Bunton and Julian Clary.
 Each week, one celebrity guest judge joined Bunton and Clary to make up the complete judging panel.
-During the series, the celebrities were trained by vocal coach Yvie Burnett.
+During the series, the celebrities were trained by vocal coach Yvie Burnett and choreographer Elizabeth Honan.

 Each celebrity became transformed into a different singer each week, and performed an iconic song and dance routine well known by that particular singer.
 The 'randomiser' could choose any older or younger artist available in the machine, or even a singer of the opposite sex (except in week one), or a deceased singer, but it picked three out and the contestant then pressed the button to 'spin' the randomiser which selects their next singer.